Holo-Repository/Teams/README.md

 ### Prerequisites
 - Ensure you have the latest version of Unity installed.
-- Microsoft Teams integration requires a valid Teams account.
+- Microsoft Teams integration requires a valid Teams account and that your account is allowed to sideload apps.

 ### Installation
 1. Clone the repository: git clone https://github.com/[username]/HoloCollab.git